Eliska Haskova Coolidge

-Eliska Haskova Coolidge or Eliska Hasek Coolidge (born Eliška Hašková; March 26, 1941) became Staff Assistant in the Kennedy White House in 1963.
-In 1964 she was asked by President Johnson to set up the Office of Presidential Messages of which she served as Director and Special Assistant to the President until 1981.
+Eliska Haskova Coolidge or Eliska Hasek Coolidge (born Eliška Hašková; March 26, 1941) is a former Czech-American official, a member of the White House staff (Central Files) and later in charge of the Presidential Correspondence with Institutions and Individuals and also part of the internal speechwriting team (1963-1981).

 From 1981 to 1990 she served at the United States Department of State.

 Early life

 Coolidge was born in Prague.
 Her grandfather, František Hašek was Owner and President of the Hašek Bank and Prague Stock Exchange President who was assassinated by the Nazis on June 5, 1942 for refusing to sell to the Nazis his majority share in Melantrich, a Czech publishing company.
 In January 1948 her father, Josef Hašek, was invited to the United States to recommend an expansion of trade relations between the United States and Czechoslovakia.
 He remained in the U.S. after the 1948 Communist coup d'état.

 After the Communists confiscated her family properties, Eliška escaped with her mother and brother in 1949 to Germany and later to France.
 On October 12, 1950 she alone joined her father in the U.S.